Deokishisu/FRLG-Plus/FAQ.md

 ### Is there a location list for all the Master Trainers?
 The Master Trainers are all in the same locations as they were in LGPE, with the exception of Master Trainers who would have been on Cycling Road.
 Those that would have been on Cycling Road have been moved to Routes 16 and 18.
 Keeping that in mind, [refer to this list from Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Master_Trainer#Trainer_list) for the Master Trainer locations.

+## Troubleshooting Savefiles, Emulators, and Flashcarts:

+### Is my vanilla FireRed or LeafGreen save compatible with FRLG+?
+No. The save needed to be edited to add certain features, and therefore vanilla saves are incompatible with FRLG+.
+Similarly, FRLG+ saves cannot be used in vanilla.

+### My emulator/flashcart doesn't work with FRLG+!
+The game won't save!
+The recommended emulator for desktop is [mGBA](https://mgba.io/downloads.html).

+If your emulator or flashcart isn't working properly with FRLG+, follow instructions for that particular emulator or flashcart for playing vanilla FireRed or LeafGreen and apply them to getting FRLG+ to work.
+If a patch is required to get vanilla FireRed or LeafGreen to save properly, then FRLG+ is incompatible with that emulator or flashcart.

+## Modifying FRLG+:

+### Can I use FRLG+ as a ROM Base?
+My official stance is that all mods of FRLG+ are unauthorized and unsupported.
+If you choose to use FRLG+ as a ROM Base, I will not offer any support nor answer questions regarding developing a mod of this hack.

+### How did you implement *x* feature?
+Can I use *y* feature for my hack?
+My commits are descriptively labeled.
+If you want to grab something from FRLG+, go back through my commits and find where I implemented it.
+I don't offer support or answer questions for lifting things from FRLG+, but since the project is open source anyone can take from it.

+## Miscellaneous:

+### Will text be decapitalized?
+No.

+### How do I link to other games?
+When is the earliest I can link?
+FRLG+ is fully compatible with everything that the vanilla international FireRed and LeafGreen games were compatible with.
+If your emulator supports linking, refer to its documentation for how to initiate a link.

+The player may link with all Generation III GBA and GCN games the moment they receive the Pokédex.
+Finishing the Net Center on One Island is no longer a prerequisite for trading with the Hoenn games, trading with the Orre games, using Pokémon Box: Ruby and Sapphire, or receiving Eggs or Pokémon that are not in the Kanto Pokédex.
 &nbsp;
 &nbsp;
 &nbsp;